tatami-galaxy/speech-processing/reports/to_do.md

 	- is sparsity uniform throughout training?
 		- how to measure this?
 [1]
 	- kl div, wasserstein etc from uniform distrubution
-	- entropy -> uniform distribution maximizes entropy
+	- entropy -> uniform distribution maximizes entropy  [1]
-		- how to implement? need to be differentiable objective [2]
+		- how to implement? need to be differentiable objective [1]
+			- does directly modifying (softmax + entropy) z produce gradients through reparameterization?
+[1]
+				- check loga grads [1]
 	- ripley's k and l functions

 - structured sparsity more without distillation at the cost of performance